 Welcome to the Psychology Department at Beloit College!

-Please use the menu to the left to learn more about the program, including major requirements, student opportunities, and the faculty.
+Please use the menu to the left or below to learn more about the program, including major requirements, student opportunities, and the faculty.

 Andreea Hrehrociuc-Caragea '17 and Professor Larry White have learned that their article, "An Investigation of the Relationship between Psychological Flexibility and Bisexuality” has been accepted for publication in the Journal of Bisexuality.
 The article reports on the findings from Andreea's Senior Thesis research.
 Congrats!

-Several students completed research this summer.
+Several students completed research over the summer of 2017.
 Check out our Facebook page to learn more!

 Many recent graduates are pursuing an advanced degree in Psychology or a related field, including: